-Scottish Government guidance of 30 June 2020 on the phased return of hospital visiting may play a part in the planning of volunteers returning to ward based roles.
+Scottish Government guidance of 2 November 2020 'visiting guidance for hospitals in Scotland may play a part in the planning of volunteers returning to ward based roles.
 As NHS boards progress through each stage there will be an increase in the volume and frequency of visitors resulting in greater risks and greater use of hand hygiene supplies.

-5.7.
-Updated volunteer agreements and symptom reporting
+5.8.Updated volunteer agreements and symptom reporting